 - Decreased range of motion in your neck

 - Exacerbation of pain when you turn your neck

 - Ringing in your ears (also known as tinnitus)

 Have you been told your brain was injured in an accident?
-If so, you may already have some idea of how serious such an injury can be.
-Injuries to the brain may have long-lasting consequences.
-Some of the most common causes of this type of head injury are:
+If so, you may already have some idea of how serious a brain injury can be.
+Injuries to the brain can have long-lasting consequences and some brain injury symptoms may not be immediately noticeable.

-- Coma/loss of consciousness
+- Loss of Concentration